3dlg-hcvc/DuoduoCLIP/README.md

 ### Funding

-This work was funded by a CIFAR AI Chair and a NSERC Discovery Grant.
+This work was funded by a CIFAR AI Chair, a NSERC Discovery grant, and a CFI/BCKDF JELF grant.